danielaparker/jsoncons/doc/ref/jsonpath/replace.md

 #### Return value

 Returns a `std::pair<Json*,bool>`.
-If the replacement succeeded, the bool component is `true`, and the `Json*` component points to the new value in the `target`.
+If the replacement succeeded, the bool component is `true`, and the `Json*` component points to the new value in the `root`.
 If the replacement succeeded, the bool component is `false`.

 #### Exceptions